This post may contain affiliate links. Please read my disclosure policy.

-Easy Citrus Shrimp Avocado Salad made with citrus seared shrimp, creamy avocado, and mixed greens topped with a quick vinaigrette dressing!
+This Easy Citrus Shrimp Avocado Salad is zesty and delicious!
+Made with citrus seared shrimp, creamy avocado, and mixed greens topped with a quick vinaigrette dressing and ready in 15 minutes!

 Citrus Shrimp Avocado Salad

-I’m taken right back to those family beach trip memories when I make this Citrus Shrimp Avocado Salad.
+I’m taken right back to so many family beach trip memories when I make this Citrus Shrimp Avocado Salad.
+It’s so bright and delicious and always a hit when I make it.
 I first shared the recipe as a leftover makeover in my cookbook.
-As I was making it again recently, I just knew I had to share the recipe with you.
+I make it often and hope that you enjoy it as much as my family and friends do!

 How to Make Citrus Shrimp Avocado Salad

-Citrus Vinaigrette.
-Whisk together all of the ingredients until emulsified.
+Make the vinaigrette.
+Whisk together all of the ingredients for the Citrus Vinaigrette until emulsified.

-Salad.
-Add your salad greens, red onion, shrimp and avocado to a large bowl.
-Add half of the dressing and gently toss to combine.
-Leave in the large bowl for serving or arrange on a large platter.
-Serve with additional dressing on the side.
+Assemble the salad.
+Add your salad greens, red onion, shrimp, and avocado to a large bowl.
+Add half of the Citrus Vinaigrette and gently toss to combine.

 To make ahead.
 Cook the shrimp and allow it to cool completely.
 Prepare the dressing.
 Toss together the salad greens and red onion.